-Emory Children’s Center is one of twenty-five type 1 diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
+Emory Children’s Center is one of twenty-two type 1 diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
 Led by Andrew Muir, MD, the TrialNet team at Emory is dedicated to preventing type 1 diabetes and stopping disease progression by preserving insulin production before and after diagnosis.

 Peggy Jenkins, RN